tekdi/ubi-wallet-backend/docs/API_DOCUMENTATION.md

   - OTP login and verification
   - OTP resend functionality
   - VC management
-  - VC watch functionality (optional)
+  - VC watch functionality

 ### Adding New Providers

 To add a new wallet provider:

 1. Create a new adapter class implementing `IWalletAdapter` or `IWalletAdapterWithOtp`
-2. Add the provider to the `
+2. Add the provider to the wallet